-Fiat Chrysler will pay a $305 million civil penalty to settle claims it violated the Clean Air Act that will be divided between the federal government and California.
+Fiat Chrysler agreed to pay a $305 million civil penalty to settle claims it violated the Clean Air Act that will be divided between the federal government and California.
 They also would pay $6 million to settle U.S. Customs and Border Protection claims that it illegally imported 1,700 non-compliant vehicles, according to the DOJ.

 Separately, the company settled with consumers who had filed a class action in a deal that could reach up to $280 million.
-The company also agreed to pay $72.5 million that will be divided up among the 49 states other than California to settle various state law claims.
+They also agreed to pay $72.5 million divided up among the 49 states other than California to settle various state law claims.

 As part of the settlement with the states, Bosch agreed to pay an additional $98.7 million to settle consumer protection and environmental law claims and make a separate $5 million payment to the National Association of Attorneys General “for training and future enforcement purposes.”